How to Care for Your Desert Iguana

 A single desert iguana should be housed in no smaller than a 36”L x 24”W x 24”H enclosure.
-However, if you can provide a larger enclosure, do it!
+However, if you can provide a larger enclosure, like a 48" x 24" x 24", do it!
 Providing a larger enclosure will provide your pet with more opportunities to exercise, explore, and demonstrate natural behaviors.

 Housing multiple desert iguanas in the same enclosure is possible if you have a group of females, but is not required for wellbeing.
 If you choose to house more than two together, you will need to increase the size of the enclosure.
 Males should never be housed together.

 Yes!
 Desert iguanas are diurnal, which means that they are most active during the day, and naturally exposed to lots of sunlight on a day-to-day basis.
 This means that they need UVB light as part of their enclosure.
 The best UVB bulbs for a desert iguana housed in a 36” long enclosure are: